When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: SODA: Stereotyped Object Diagnostic Audit

 \subsubsection{Phase 2: Attribute Assignment}

-In the second phase, we assign the identified visual attribute values to all 2,700 generated images using GPT-4o.
-We employ structured prompts that instruct GPT-4o to analyze each image and return classifications in a predefined JSON format (detailed in Appendix).
-For example, for a car image, GPT-4o identifies whether the body\_type is ``sedan,'' ``SUV,'' or ``hatchback'' based on what it observes in that specific image.
+In the second phase, we assign the identified visual attribute values to all 8,000 generated images using the VLM.
+We employ structured prompts that instruct the model to analyze each image and return classifications in a JSON format (detailed in Appendix~\ref{app:prompt_template}).
+For example, for a car image, the VLM identifies whether the \textit{body type} is ``sedan,'' ``SUV,'' or ``hatchback'' based on what it observes in that specific image.

+For both phases, we primarily use GPT-4o with a temperature setting of 0 to ensure reproducible results.
+We validate SODA's applicability beyond a single VLM by replicating the attribute extraction using Gemini 2.5 Flash and Qwen3-VL-32B.
+The results confirm consistent bias patterns across these three VLMs (details are in Appendix~\ref{app:qwen_robustness}).